 Monthly Focus on Employee Engagement and Employee Communications

-I’m passionate about employee engagement and communication in the workplace, and I keep a more than keen eye on news, current thinking, and future developments that affect the way we all work.
+At BigPicture Learning, we’re passionate about employee engagement and communication in the workplace, and keep an eager eye on news, current thinking, and future developments that affect the way we all work.

-I’ve condensed the most provocative, insightful and interesting news and blogs that I’ve read from the past month into this article.
-Here’s what you can find out:
+We’ve condensed the most provocative, insightful and interesting news and blogs that we’ve read from the past month into this article.
+You can find out:

-To access each story below, just click on the headline.
-I hope they help to inform and inspire, and perhaps provide discussion ideas for your next team huddle.
-If there’s anything I’ve missed or a topic you’d like me to tackle for you, please get in touch.
+We hope they help to inform and inspire, and perhaps provide discussion ideas for your next team huddle.
+If there’s anything we’ve missed or a topic you’d like us to tackle for you, please get in touch.

-I hope you find these stories informative, and please feel free to share this article with your colleagues and wider network.
-Once again, if there’s anything I’ve missed or a topic you’d like me to include in future digests, please get in touch.
+We hope you find these stories informative, and please feel free to share this article with your colleagues and wider network.
+Once again, if there’s anything we’ve missed or a topic you’d like us to include in future digests, please get in touch.

 You may also be interested in…

 Your internal communication strategy is crucial to the success of your organisational change project.
 What are the essential elements of change communication?
 Read more